-As I discussed in a few prior posts Intellectual Property and copyright will be at the center of ereader and ebook market issues as ereader sales and use grows.
+As I discussed in a few prior posts Intellectual Property and copyright will be at the center of e-reader and ebook market issues as e-reader sales and use grow.
 Let’s face it the underlying implications for works entering the public domain, and used book markets are huge.
 Compound that with the draconian stance that I expect publishers to take on “protecting” their copyright through more restrictive electronic means and these groups are sure to squelch their markets.

 First Public domain and used books: There is currently no viable method for measuring the starting point of electronic publication.
-Works entering public domain are all decided by their publication date so what if the book is only “printed” electronically?
+Works entering the public domain are all decided by their publication date so what if the book is only “printed” electronically?
 When does the copyright expire?
-Also there is a huge group of works in electronic form that have entered the public domain in some countries but not in others, but no company has yet found a way to address copyright issues surrounding these public domain works.
-This problem has already arisen for Amazon in their unfortuate PR faux pas around the copyright of George Orwell works.
+Also, there is a huge group of works in electronic form that have entered the public domain in some countries but not in others, but no company has yet found a way to address copyright issues surrounding these public domain works.
+This problem has already arisen for Amazon in their unfortunate PR faux pas around the copyright of George Orwell’s works.
 So how will ebook sellers address this issue?

 Copyright

-I don’t feel the country where you buy the ereader should not mandate the country and the copyright under which you can purchase content.
-What if I buy my ereader device in the US, but I am a businessman whose first language is German or Arabic?
+I don’t feel the country where you buy the e-reader should mandate the country and the copyright under which you can purchase content.
+What if I buy my e-reader device in the US, but I am a businessman whose first language is German or Arabic?
 Should I be restricted by the copyright laws and content choices of the US?
-Or should I be allowed to purchase content in the country and language of my choosing, following the copyright that is mandated by that particular product.
+Or should I be allowed to purchase content in the country and language of my choosing, following the copyright that is mandated by that particular product?

 Public Domain